Super Bowl XLVIII: Pre-game notes

 As the Broncos were the designated home team in the annual rotation between AFC and NFC teams, they elected to wear their home uniform (orange jerseys with white pants) while the Seahawks wore a mixed uniform (white jerseys with navy blue pants, representing away and home, respectively).
 With the loss, the Broncos fell to 0–4 (outscored 167–38) in Super Bowls in which they wore orange jerseys, while with the Seahawks' win, the team wearing white had then won nine of the previous ten Super Bowls.

 Team facilities

 The Hyatt Regency in Jersey City served as the home for the Broncos during their stay.
 The team took up 150 of the 351 rooms until the night of January 29 before taking up the entire hotel.
 The team hosted the press conferences during the week on a cruise ship docked at the pier of the hotel.
 Meanwhile, the Seahawks took up 120 to 150 of 429-room Westin Hotel, also in Jersey City.
 The team retrofitted some rooms into training and massage rooms and occupied the pool.
-The City of Jersey City renamed its main boulevard, Columbus Drive, to Super Bowl Drive to welcome the teams.
+The City of Jersey City renamed its main boulevard, Columbus Drive, to Super Bowl Drive to welcome the teams, and the city and both hotels hired security to protect the teams from fans and other onlookers.

 The Broncos utilized the New York Jets headquarters, Atlantic Health Jets Training Center in Florham Park, while the Seahawks utilized the New York Giants headquarters, Quest Diagnostics Training Center adjacent to MetLife Stadium.